Skip Navigation

 ACCT 417 | 3 Credits

 Course Desc: (Strongly recommended for students seeking careers as CPAs.)
 Prerequisites: ACCT 311 and ACCT 323.
 A continuing study of federal income taxation as applied to different business entities, including corporations, flow-through entities, estates, and trusts.
-The aim is to analyze tax planning and compliance issues; conduct tax research; and analyze, evaluate, and communicate tax implications and data.
+The aim is to analyze tax planning and compliance issues, conduct tax research, analyze and define tax implications, and evaluate and communicate tax implications.
 Discussion covers tax research, planning, procedure, compliance, ethics, and professional responsibility.
-Topics also include the tax implications of various entities' financial and business decisions and transactions.
+Topics also include the tax implications of financial and business decisions and transactions for various entities.
 Students may receive credit for only one of the following courses: ACCT 417 or BMGT 417.

 Auditing Theory and Practice